danielduncan/hbms-pqeth/README.md

 To run: `python -m demo.demo`

+# Demo

+See demo/demo.py for a demo of the scheme.

 # Breakdown

 src is split into the individual signature scheme, and the public aggregation process.